sweta-lab/Calorie-Calculator/README.md

 # Calorie-Calculator
-A Streamlit web app that uses Google's Vertex AI API (Gemini Pro Vision) to calculate the number of calories in an image of your food.
+A Streamlit web app that uses Google's Vertex AI API (Gemini's Pro Vision Model) to calculate the number of calories in an image of your food.

 Input: